-The PS3 has built in WiFi connectivity, and so is able to connect to your Galaxy Hotspot.
+The PS3 has built-in WiFi connectivity and so can connect to your Galaxy Hotspot.
 However, such connections can result is massive data charges - up to gigabytes at a time if you're downloading updates for a bandwidth intensive game like Call of Duty.
 Because of this, you'll want to make sure your system is already up to date before trying this, or that the data plan on your phone is unlimited.

 How to Connect a Windows 8 Tablet to My Hotspot